Gugarauj07/Plantapp_Website/README.md

 # Plantapp_Website

--This is a prototype of the website of a startup called "Plantapp"!
+-This is a prototype of the website for a startup called "Plantapp"!

 -Made with Django and Bootstrap.